Connected components of the strata of the moduli space of meromorphic differentials: Flat structures defined by meromorphic differentials.

 \subsection{Local model for poles}

 The neighborhood of a pole of order one is an infinite cylinder with one end.
-Indeed, up to rescalling, the poles is given in local coordinates by $\omega=\frac{1}{z}dz$.
+Indeed, up to rescaling, the pole is given in local coordinates by $\omega=\frac{1}{z}dz$.
 Writing $z=e^{z'}$, we have $\omega=dz'$, and $z'$ is in a infinite cylinder.

-Now we describe the flat metric in a neighborhood of a pole of order $k\geq 2$.
+Now we describe the flat metric in a neighborhood of a pole of order $k\geq 2$ (see also \cite{strebel}).
 First, consider the meromorphic 1-form on $\mathbb{C}\cup \{\infty \}$ defined on $\mathbb{C}$ by $\omega=z^k dz$.
 Changing coordinates $w=1/z$, we see that this form has a pole $P$ of order $k+2$ at $\infty $, with zero residue.
 In terms of translation structure, a neighborhood of the pole is obtained by taking an infinite cone of angle $(k+1)2\pi$ and removing a compact neighborhood of the conical singularity.
-Since the residue is the only local invariant for a pole of order k, this gives a local model for a pole with zeroe residue.
+Since the residue is the only local invariant for a pole of order k, this gives a local model for a pole with zero residue.